CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Evaluation

 \subsection{Mutex and Semaphores}

 Since the semaphore is a generalization of the mutex, we equate its implementation with $K=1$ permits as mutual exclusion.
-We compare our algorithm against alternatives from the standard Java library, as well as unfair implementations of mutex and semaphore in Java, and the state-of-the-art fair CLH and MCS locks.
+We compare our algorithm against alternatives from the standard Java library, unfair implementations of mutex and semaphore in Java, and the state-of-the-art fair CLH and MCS lock algorithms.
+In Section~\ref{sec:basic} we also mention that implementing non-blocking \texttt{Mutex.tryLock()} and \texttt{Semaphore.tryAcquire()} operations would require extending CQS with a special \emph{synchronous} resumption mode, leaving the details to Appendix~\ref{appendix:sync_async}.
+We included both semaphore implementations in the experiment to show that the complexity introduced by this \texttt{synchronous} resumption mode does not affect performance.

 \paragraph{Benchmark.} Consider the workload of many operations to be executed by the specified number of threads with the parallelism level restricted via semaphore.
 Thus, each operation invocation is wrapped with the \texttt{acquire()-release()} pair.
-When the parallelism level equals $1$, the semaphore is de facto a mutex, so we can compare our semaphore against other mutex algorithms.
+When the parallelism level equals \texttt{1}, the semaphore is de facto a mutex, so we can compare our semaphore against other mutex algorithms.
 As before, the operations are simulated with uncontended geometrically distributed work.
-In addition, we perform some work before acquiring a permit; thus, simulating a preparation phase for the operation guarded by the semaphore.
-We used $100$ uncontended loop iterations on average for both pieces of work; the results for other average work sizes are omitted, as they did not differ significantly from the ones presented.
+In addition, we perform some work before acquiring a permit, thus, simulating a preparation phase for the operation guarded by the semaphore.
+We used \texttt{100} uncontended loop iterations on average for both pieces of work; the results for other work sizes do not differ significantly and, therefore, are omitted.